Why not take your bike on an adventure along the Rhone route in Switzerland and discover its hidden treasures?

 The Rhone Cycle Route in Switzerland is an unforgettable experience for both nature lovers and cycling adventure enthusiasts.
 This route offers a splendid and enchanting panorama of some of the most beautiful places in Switzerland such as the Alpine peaks, the Rhone glacier, Lake Geneva and Valais.

 In a peaceful and safe atmosphere, this tour offers cyclists a unique combination of natural beauty, remarkable archaeological sites and important cultural attractions.

-And to finish with a connection, the Rhone Route can be continued or approached via the Via Rhôna, and thus continue to or from the Mediterranean.
+And to finish with a connection, the Rhone Route can be continued or approached via the Via Rhôna (French), and thus continue to or from the Mediterranean.